-The 1st percentile point of departure is a stable estimate of the lower end of the distribution.
+The 1st percentile POD is a numerically stable estimate of the lower end of the distribution.
 Use of this value associated with a sensitive human population addresses the uncertainty associated with human toxicokinetic variability.
-To derive the candidate RfD based on data from male rats, the first percentile value of the distribution of human equivalent administered dose associated with the male rat-derived BMDL10 was divided by a composite UF of 30 (3 [100.5] to account for uncertainty about interspecies toxicodynamic equivalence, 3 [100.5] to account for uncertainty about toxicodynamic variability in humans, and 3 [100.5] for database deficiencies) (Table 5-3).
-The resulting RfD recommended for dichloromethane is $7 \times 10^{-3}$ mg/kg-day.
+To derive the candidate RfD based on data from male rats, the first percentile value of the distribution of human equivalent dose associated with the male rat-derived BMDL10 was divided by a composite UF of 30 (3 [10^{0.5}] to account for uncertainty about interspecies toxicodynamic equivalence, 3 [10^{0.5}] to account for uncertainty about toxicodynamic variability in humans, and 3 [10^{0.5}] for database deficiencies) (Table 5-3).
+The resulting RfD recommended for dichloromethane is 7×10^{-3} mg/kg-day.